-India mourns the sudden demise of Assamese singer Zubeen Garg
+Assamese singer Zubeen Garg's death leaves Northeast in mourning

-Guwahati: Music lovers across India, especially in the Northeast, and fans around the world are mourning the sudden death of iconic singer, composer, and cultural ambassador Zubeen Garg, who died on Friday in a tragic scuba diving accident in Singapore.
+Guwahati: Music lovers across India, especially in the Northeast, and fans around the world are mourning the sudden death of iconic singer, composer and filmmaker Zubeen Garg, who died on Friday in a scuba diving accident in Singapore.

-The 52-year-old artist, a beloved figure in Assam and beyond, had traveled to Singapore to perform at the Northeast Festival when the fatal incident occurred.
+The 52-year-old artiste, a beloved figure in Assam and beyond, had traveled to Singapore to perform at the Northeast Festival when the fatal incident occurred.

 Scuba diving, an adventurous underwater activity involving the use of self-contained breathing apparatus (SCUBA), allows divers to explore ocean depths for extended periods.